SabreDevStudio/postman-collections/NDC/README.md

 You'll also need your  [Sabre APIs CERT-environment credentials](https://developer.sabre.com/resources/getting_started_with_sabre_apis/) and for some APIs you will need an [Application ID](https://developer.sabre.com/guides/travel-agency/sabre-api-customer-application-ids)

-Note that as of 05 June 2024, the Postman version in use is: 11.1.14, the Javascript within the collection has been udpated to reflect changes where some functions have been deprecated.
+Note that as of 13 January 2025, the Postman version in use is: 11.27.3, the Javascript within the collection has been udpated to reflect changes where some functions have been deprecated.

 ### Installing